 Based on the duration of illness, 163 dogs were classified as chronic, 68 as acute on chronic, and 46 as acute diseases.
 There was a significant difference in the ESR between the three groups (P < 0.001).
-Dogs with an acute on chronic disease showed faster ESR values (median 17 mm/h, IQR 35 mm/h) compared with both acute (median 11 mm/h, IQR 17.5 mm/h; P = 0.03) and chronic diseases (median 7 mm/h, IQR 10 mm/h; P = 0.001; Fig.4).
+Dogs with acute on chronic disease showed faster ESR values (median 17 mm/h, IQR 35 mm/h) compared with both acute (median 11 mm/h, IQR 17.5 mm/h; P = 0.03) and chronic diseases (median 7 mm/h, IQR 10 mm/h; P = 0.001; Fig.4).

 Discussion

 This study highlights the potential use of the ESR as an inexpensive, easy-to-apply marker of inflammation in dogs.
-In our study, sick dogs with inflammatory diseases had a significantly faster ESR compared to healthy dogs or dogs with a chronic conditions, and the ESR also showed a moderate positive correlation with fibrinogen.
+In our study, sick dogs with inflammatory diseases had a significantly faster ESR compared to healthy dogs or dogs with chronic conditions, and the ESR also showed a moderate positive correlation with fibrinogen.
 Specifically, dogs with a normal ESR (1-8 mm/h) had an approximatively 83% and 91% chance to having normal fibrinogen and normal WBC, respectively.
 ESR seemed to be more frequently abnormal in dogs with acute and acute-on-chronic diseases compared to chronic ones, and thus may be more useful in those specific diseases.

 The International Council for Standardization in Haematology established that the reference method for measuring the ESR should be based on the Westergren method, which is a speciﬁc test for the ESR (Jou et al., 2011).
 Unfortunately, prior to the introduction of MINI-PET, measuring the ESR took around one hour, the reading of the tube was operator-dependent, and it was not always clinically applicable (Jou et al., 2011).
 A recent study in dogs validated the MINI-PET for veterinary ESR evaluation using the Westergren method as a gold standard (Militello et al., 2020).
 In this study, intra-assay (0.02) and inter-assay (0.32) coefficients of variations established the repeatability of the test (Militello et al., 2020).
 Sensitivity, specificity, negative predictive values, and positive predictive values were all higher than 80% (Militello et al., 2020).

 Our main aim was to redefine the RI for the ESR established by Militello et al., (2020) by increasing the healthy population used for RI and using the new ESR machine firmware release (results from 20m reduced to 14m).
-In order to increase our RI sample population, we included not only dogs from our blood donor program, which had to meet criteria established by the Healthcare Ministry, but also dogs presenting for ovariectomy/orchiectomy and/or routine diagnostic procedures (elbow and hip dysplasia) to increase RI sample population.
+In order to increase our RI sample population, we included not only dogs from our blood donor program, which had to meet criteria established by the Healthcare Ministry, but also dogs presenting for ovariectomy/orchiectomy and/or routine diagnostic procedures (elbow and hip dysplasia).
 Our newly established RI for ESR is 1-8 mm/h, which is narrower compared to the previous study (1-10 mm/h; Militello et al., 2020).
 This new RI was achieved using a larger sample (57 vs. 120 dogs) and enabled us to use more suitable statistical methods, in accordance with ASVCP guidelines (Friedrichs et al., 2012).
 We refined the ESR RI, not considering the severity of the disease, but only the healthy versus disease status.